ProjectPythia/projectpythia.github.io/CODEOFCONDUCT.md

 Examples of behaviors that contribute to a positive environment include:

 - Treating all contributors with respect and consideration
-- Be considerate, respectful, and collaborative
+- Being considerate, respectful, and collaborative
 - Communicate openly with respect for others, critiquing ideas rather than individuals and gracefully accepting criticism
 - Acknowledging the contributions of others
 - Avoid personal attacks directed toward other contributors